AllardQuek/AI-Concierge/docs/archive/mobile-audio-integration-guide.md

 #### **iPhone Safari:**
 1. Open `http://localhost:5173/customer`
-2. Enter your name and tap "Connect with Sybil"
+2. Enter your name and tap "Connect with Mulisa"
 3. **IMPORTANT:** Tap anywhere when prompted (for audio permissions)
 4. Call should work with audio